pydantic/pydantic/docs/usage/validation_errors.md

 ## `datetime_object_invalid`

-This error is raised when the `datetime` object is not valid.
+This error is raised when something about the `datetime` object is not valid.

 ```py
 from datetime import datetime, tzinfo